davidhalter/jedi/test/extensions/README.rst

-This directory contains extensions modules pre-compiled to be tested on Travis-CI (Ubuntu 12.04 64bit).
+This directory contains pre-compiled extensions modules used to test completions for compiled modules on Travis-CI (Ubuntu 12.04 64bit).

 To build the extensions modules, run::